typemill/docs/05-info/04-Markdown-Test.md

 ## Linked Images

 ````
-You can link an image with a nested syntax like this:
+You can link an image with nested syntax like this:
 [![alt-text](media/markdown.png)](https://typemill.net)
 ````

-You can link an image with a nested syntax like this:
+You can link an image with nested syntax like this:

 [![alt-text](media/markdown.png){.imgClass}](https://typemill.net)

 ## Image Position

 ````
-You can controll the image position with the classes .left, .right and .middle like this:
+You can control the image position with the classes .left, .right, and .middle like this:
 ![alt-text](media/markdown.png){.left}
 ![alt-text](media/markdown.png){.right}
 ![alt-text](media/markdown.png){.middle}